SM-SHIFAT/20-beginner-level-C-problem-to-solve-and-practise/README.md

 #20 beginner level problem given below to solve and practise:
 Use any language you want.
 My solutions are given in only C laguage.

-1. Differentiate between C and C++.
-Write a C program to print "Hello World!!!."
+1. Write a C program to print "Hello World!!!."
-2. Describe recursion.
-Write a C program to reverse a number using recursion.
+2. Write a C program to reverse a number using recursion.
 3. Write a C program to print the Fibonacci series up to 100 terms.
 4. Write a C program to print the factorial of a given number.
 5. Write a C program to print the prime numbers among a given range.